Being the organized person that I am, I had already planned out my entire summer holiday even before it began.

 5. Kenya At The Olympics: I was in Kenya for the bigger part of the Olympics and was able to celebrate our first few gold medals with the crew.
 Our Kenyan athletes made us proud - as usual.
 Go Team Kenya!

-6. Meeting the Rolloffs: A few nights ago I was having a hard time falling sleep, so I decided to browse my Instagram feed for a while.
+6. Meeting the Roloffs: A few nights ago I was having a hard time falling sleep, so I decided to browse my Instagram feed for a while.
 It was then that I came across The Roloffs!
-They are a young couple that use their Instagram profiles to promote Godly marriages, and even run a blog together called Beating 50 that is designed to encourage couples looking to get married to spend more time planning their marriage rather than their wedding.
+They are a young couple that use their Instagram profiles to promote Godly marriages, and even run a blog together called Beating 50 percent that is designed to encourage couples looking to get married to spend more time planning their marriage rather than their wedding.
 I was hardly on the wife, Audrey's profile for 10 minutes before my heart started dancing!
 I love it when God connects me to other Christians who allow Him to shine His light through them in such a beautiful way.
-I could go on and on about how sweet and wonderful they are, but I'd rather you came to that conclusion yourselves.
+I could go on and on about how sweet and wonderful they are, but I'd rather you get to know them for yourselves.
 Have a look at their blog here!

 7. New places, new faces: Finally, I pushed myself out of my comfort zone, and decided to try out a study abroad program with my roommate, Paula in Thailand! 😃 It's my first time in Asia, and I'm pretty excited!
 We're here now.
 It's the most humid place I've ever been to, but I'm enjoying every minute of it.
 I still haven't figured out where to get the best Thai food in town (any recommendations from those who would know?), but I'm enjoying the whole discovery process.